 With this rationale, we are setting up Pollution Monitoring Volunteer Network composed of residents and workers living in target contaminated area.
 At the individual level, we equip affected residents and workers with the technical capacity to monitor emerging environmental and health damage from industrial pollution and generate simple but strategic scientific evidence.
 Our training program includes technical capacity building and peer-to-peer learning about relevant legislative framework, effective techniques in exercising rights and accessing government data, characteristics of polluting chemicals, and Best Available Technology and Best Environmental Practices in target industries.
 We will also equip affected residents and workers with the management capacity through subgrants and practical experience in mobilizing community-wide action, public communications, and effective dialogue with government agencies and polluters.
 The logic of our EU-funded project is illustrated in the figure below.

-Our activities in Thailand are a part of the “Increasing Transparency in Industrial Pollution Management through Citizen Science” project funded by the European Union (EU) and co-funded by the Ministry of Foreign Affairs of the Czech Republic within the Framework of the Transition Promotion Programme – a financial assistance programme supporting democracy and human rights using the Czech Republic’s experience with social transition and democratization.
+Our activities in Thailand are a part of the “Increasing Transparency in Industrial Pollution Management through Citizen Science” and " Public participation through citizen science and EIA system enhancement" projects funded by the European Union (EU) and co-funded by the Ministry of Foreign Affairs of the Czech Republic within the Framework of the Transition Promotion Programme – a financial assistance programme supporting democracy and human rights using the Czech Republic’s experience with social transition and democratization.